 Packing up after the election is complicated and hectic.
 There are very many BOE and JGK items that must be gathered from the SCES Media Center and its Break Room and from the main and alternate parking lots.
 It all must be properly organized so everything will eventually end up where it should, either to stay at SCES for the BOE movers, or to be put into the right place in my car for either delivery to the BOE dropoff site or to my home.
 It is important to keep the dropoff items together in the car so they can be accessed easily at the dropoff site.
 All this sorting and packing has to be done quickly to get everything done in time to meet the dropoff site's deadline.
 I ask one of our most experienced Officials to coordinate the packup while I and the two Judges are tied up doing the post-election administrative work with the Tabulator, ballots, forms, etc. We have a detailed packing up checklist for this process.

-The postmortem not only reports what happened in the current election, but also makes suggestions about changes we might make to improve things in the next election.
+The postmortem report not only documents what happened in the current election, but also makes suggestions about changes the BOE Staff and Precinct Officials might make to improve things in the next election.
+The BOE Staff does review the postmortem report, but often does not provide feedback as quickly as I would like.

 From right after the election and thru canvass, I update files on my website with various election statistics as they become available.